Art Curriculum Leader: Mrs A Corlett

 Key Stage 1 and 2 used bubble wrap, corrugated card, netting and leaves to create relief prints.

-Year 6 have made a fantastic start to their printing unit by combining relief and impressed printing techniques and mono printing to produce prints that are inspired by Janet Dickson and the poppy symbol associated with WW1.
+Year 6 combined relief and impressed printing techniques and mono printing to produce prints inspired by Janet Dickson and the poppy symbol associated with WW1.

-Below are some examples of work that was completed in KS1 and KS2 during 2019 – 2020.
+Below are some examples of work that has been completed over the last few years in KS1 and KS2.

 “I liked this work because we learnt how to rip, tear and layer different materials.”
 (Year 3 Pupil)